 Will I need to change gears and are any other skills needed?

 If you can pedal a bike you have what it takes to ride a Railrider.
 You don’t even need good balance.
 Your Railrider is very similar to a recumbent bicycle.
 There are no gears involved, you may coast when needed, and each guest pedals independently.
 The brakes are simple, a push of a lever is all that’s needed to engage them.

 How strenuous is this activity?
 Are there any hills?
 This is a two hour self pedaled round trip excursion.
 Railriding is a physical sport that does require some effort.
 With that said however, all the pedals are free wheel.
 Stronger guests can help less able guests if all agree to the arrangement.
-There is an average .75% downhill grade from Camp 1 to Shelton.
-Be sure to relax on your way out so you have some extra energy to bring you back.
+There is an average .75% downhill grade, with one section at a 2.2% grade from Camp 1 to the turn around just outside of Shelton.
+Be sure to relax on your way down so you have some extra energy to bring you back.
 Most guests are up to the physical task.
 If need be the guide can provide a limited number of Railriders with a pedal assist to help take the edge off on the return trip, guests receiving the assist will still need to pedal but it will be less challenging.